 - 1. Individuals are responsible for the care and cleaning of the uniform assigned to them.
-Substitute uniforms will not be available.
-The completet uniform must be worn to participate in the games/matches. - 2.
+Substitute uniforms will not be available. - 2.
 Any uniform not returned in good condition will be assessed accordingly.
 Students who do not return uniforms by the stated deadline will be assessed a fine of \$10.00.
 Those not returned at all will have final report cards withheld until the uniform is returned and a fine of \$25.00 per piece will be assessed.